AUGMENTED REALITY_

 I’ll show you the future, but I don’t want to hold your hand, where’s the fun in that!?
 I think you’ll all relate to it in a different way if you discover the magic for yourselves.

 The first of my 4D graffiti sticker concepts.
 Initially the experiments were focused on incorporating basic animation and separating the layers out.
 I’ve found some of the simplest tricks to be the most effective.
-It took a while to figure out how to optimise the layers as there’s a very limited bandwidth to work in for project sizes at only 2mb total.
-With it being a beta release the resources available for trouble shooting aren’t great for the software I’m using.
-At the time of producing these I only knew one other person able to understand what I was talking about, so it’s been a very steep learning curve.
-I’ve set myself a few challenges along the way to keep incorporating more tricks as things evolve.
-It’s all about programming now.
+It took a while to figure out how to optimise the layers as there was a very limited bandwidth to work in for project sizes at only 2mb total.